Affiliate disclosure: This guide contains Viator links. If you book through them we earn a small commission at no extra cost to you.

 Do I need to be an experienced birder?

-No. The Gambia produces conversions — people who had no interest in birds before their trip and are planning a dedicated birding return within a year.
-The combination of accessible sites, enthusiastic local guides and spectacular species works on almost everyone.
+No. The Gambia makes converts — people with no interest in birds before the trip who are planning a dedicated return within a year.
+Accessible sites, enthusiastic local guides and spectacular species do the work.
 Bring binoculars regardless.

-How many species can I expect to see in a week?
+How many species can I expect in a week?

-A dedicated birder with a guide targeting most of the key sites: 200–280 species in a week is realistic.
-A casual holidaymaker doing a couple of guided half-days at Kotu Creek and Abuko: 80–130 species.
+A dedicated birder with a guide hitting most key sites: 200–280 in a week is realistic.
+A casual holidaymaker doing a couple of guided half-days at Kotu Creek and Abuko: 80–130.

 Is Gambia or Senegal better for birdwatching?

 Different rather than better.
-Gambia is compact and guide-rich — ideal for first-timers and those with limited time.
-Senegal's Djoudj (3 million birds, November–February) and Sine-Saloum Delta add species and scale not found in Gambia.
+Gambia is compact and guide-rich — ideal for first-timers and short trips.
+Senegal's Djoudj (3 million birds, November–February) and the Sine-Saloum Delta add species and scale.
 Serious birders should plan both.

 What is the Gambia Bird Club?

-The Gambia Bird Club is an informal local network of guides and resident birders who maintain site lists and welcome visiting birders.
-Ask at Abuko or Kotu Creek entrance for current contacts.
+An informal local network of guides and resident birders who keep site lists and welcome visiting birders.
+Ask at the Abuko or Kotu Creek entrance for current contacts.

-Next steps: Read our Abuko Nature Reserve guide for the best single half-day birding site.
+Next steps: Read our Abuko Nature Reserve guide for the best single half-day.
 Full trip planning in the Gambia holidays guide.